 Smoky Mountain National Park camping is a dream.
 Don’t like camping in a crowd?
 There’s definitely a place for you!
 Love the social life of a busy campground?
 You’ll find a home here that you’ll love and cherish.
-You’ll discover 10 traditional drive up campgrounds with over 800 sites.
-In this neck of the woods they call these the front country campgrounds.
+You’ll discover 10 traditional drive-up campgrounds with over 800 sites.
+They call these the front country campgrounds in this neck of the woods.

 Do You Need Reservations to Camp in Smoky Mountain National Park?

 This is where we got into a bit of trouble.
-While most other National Parks have a way to claim unreserved sites at the campground, we found that wasn’t true in any campground except Cosby.
-One of the campground hosts told us that during peak season the bigger campgrounds might have assistance on duty, but it wasn’t always available.
-She said smaller campgrounds will never have anyone and also don’t have self-service walk in stations.
+While most other National Parks have a way to claim unreserved sites at the campground, we found that wasn’t true in GSMNP.
+One campground host told us that the bigger campgrounds might have assistance on duty during peak season, but it was staffed inconsistently.

 So make a reservation before you get into the park.

 Lesson learned!
-Before we moved to Smokemont Campground we pulled into the Sugarlands Visitor Center Parking Lot, which has WIFI, and booked that night from our phone.
+Before moving to Smokemont Campground, we pulled into the Sugarlands Visitor Center Parking Lot, which has WIFI and booked that next night from our phone.